yuanqing/figma-plugins/packages/figma-select-layers/README.md

 ### Select Similar Layers

 Selects layers with one or more attributes that are identical to the one currently-selected layer.

+---

+With the exception of Select Similar Layers, all commands make a sub-selection within the currently-selected layers, or creates a new selection of layers if the selection is empty.

 ## License